Ralph Loop: Teaching AI Agents to Work Autonomously (Without Burning Your Budget)

 I hit "resume," walked away for coffee, came back to find Claude asking another question.
 So I answered it, hit resume again, and went to check Slack.
 Five minutes later: another question.
 Forty iterations of this.
 I was the bottleneck in my own autonomous system.

 That loop -- human approves, agent works, agent stops, human returns, human approves -- is the original sin of AI-assisted development.
 Ralph Loop exists to kill it.
-Named after Frank Bria's original bash script, Ralph is the system that lets Claude work continuously, making its own judgments about progress and completion, until the work is actually done.
-Not autonomy without guardrails.
-Autonomy because of them.
+Named after Frank Bria's original bash script, Ralph lets Claude work continuously, making its own judgments about progress and completion, until the work is actually done.

-The core insight is simple but non-obvious: autonomous execution requires three interlocking systems working together.
-Remove any one, and the whole thing fails -- either it stops when it shouldn't, costs money when it shouldn't, or keeps running when it definitely shouldn't.
+The non-obvious part: autonomous execution needs three interlocking systems -- completion detection, a circuit breaker, and a cost ceiling.
+Remove any one and the whole thing fails.
+It stops when it shouldn't, costs money when it shouldn't, or keeps running when it definitely shouldn't.
 The leash is what makes the freedom possible.

 The Autonomy Problem

-The research paints a harsh picture.
-The vast majority of AI pilots fail in production deployments.
-Not because the AI was bad -- because human-in-the-loop becomes the weak link.
-Teams get flooded with thousands of daily approvals.
-Alert fatigue sets in.
-Someone switches to "auto-approve" mode.
-And just like that, you've accidentally created uncontrolled autonomy -- the thing you were trying to prevent.
+Most AI pilots fail in production not because the model is bad, but because human-in-the-loop becomes the weak link.
+Teams get flooded with thousands of daily approvals, alert fatigue sets in, someone switches to "auto-approve," and just like that you've created the uncontrolled autonomy you were trying to prevent.

 "We're cooperating with AI, they generate and humans verify.
 It is in our interest to make this loop go as fast as possible, and we have to keep the AI on a leash." — Andrej Karpathy

-CLOSED is the normal state.
+CLOSED is normal.
 Claude is working, iterating, making progress.
-The circuit breaker watches for signs of trouble: files changing, errors being resolved, tokens being spent productively.
+The breaker watches for signs of trouble -- files changing, errors being resolved, tokens being spent productively.
 As long as something is happening, stay closed.

-HALF_OPEN triggers when the circuit breaker detects a stall -- Claude hasn't modified any files for 5 consecutive iterations, or it's caught in a repeated error loop.
+HALF_OPEN triggers on a stall: Claude hasn't modified any files for 5 consecutive iterations, or it's caught in a repeated error loop.
 Now the system watches carefully.
-Is Claude recovering?
-Making a fresh attempt?
-If yes, reset to CLOSED.
-If not, grant a patience window: three more loops to prove progress before tripping OPEN.
+Recovering?
+Reset to CLOSED.
+If not, it grants a patience window of three more loops to prove progress before tripping OPEN.

-OPEN means the loop stops.
-The run moves to REVIEW status.
-A human needs to look at what happened and decide whether to resume, modify the prompt, or start over.
+OPEN stops the loop.
+The run moves to REVIEW status, and a human decides whether to resume, modify the prompt, or start over.

 Rendering diagram...